Toyota scraps V8 in Tundra redesign, adds hybrid powertrain

 The 381 horsepower, 5.7-liter V8 will be replaced by a base 389 horsepower 3.5-liter twin-turbo V6 or an optional gas-electric hybrid system with 437 horsepower.

-The chance is needed because of stronger U.S. fuel economy requirements that soon will be imposed under President Joe Biden, who is scrapping Donald Trump’s rollback of the regulations.
+The change is needed because of stronger U.S. fuel economy requirements that soon will be imposed under President Joe Biden, who is scrapping Donald Trump’s rollback of the regulations.

 The old V8 got only 13 miles per gallon in the city and 17 on the highway.
 Toyota has not disclosed the estimated mileage for the new engines, but said they’ll be more efficient and powerful than the outgoing V8.